 In this chapter all controls and instruments that are referred to in the knowledge base are described.
 Also for controls or instruments that can only have a limited amount of values those values are given.
 For every control or instrument first the position in the cockpit is given according to the layout in figure D.1.
 Then the name, the possible values and the function of that control or instrument is described.
-The values are usually given as a description of the state of the control or instrument in capital letters, with the exception of some controls that can have the value 1 or the values 0 and 1.
-Controls that have only one value are usually buttons the pilot can push.
-Controls with the values 0 and 1 are the buttons with which the pilot can fire a gun and the pickle button.
-These buttons have an effect as long as the pilot keeps them depressed.
-That's why for those buttons the moment it is depressed (1) as well as the moment it is released (0) are important.
+The values are usually given as a description of the state of the control or instrument in capital letters, with the exception of some controls that can have the value 0 or 1.
+In this case the 1 stands for a button that has been pressed and the 0 means that the button is released.